The Scott model of PCF in univalent type theory: Basic domain theory

+We call such a poset a \emph{$\mathcal U$-dcpo}.
+We shall often simply write dcpo, omitting reference to the type universe. \end{definition}

+\begin{remark} Contrary to Definition~\ref{def:isdirected}, directed completeness is not phrased with a truncated~\(\Sigma\).
+This justifies having the least upper bound operator \(\bigsqcup\).
+The reason for this definition of directed completeness is that least upper bounds are unique when they exist~(\coqident{Algebra}{DCPO}{lubsareunique}).
+Moreover, the type expressing that an element is a least upper bound for a family can be shown to be a proposition using function extensionality~(\coqident{Algebra}{DCPO}{isaprop_islub}).
+Hence, for any family \(u\), the type of least upper bounds of \(u\) and its propositional truncation are equivalent.
+This observation also tells us, using function extensionality again, that the type expressing that a poset is directed complete is also a proposition~(\coqident{Algebra}{DCPO}{isaprop_isdirectedcomplete}), i.e.\ it is a property of the poset. \end{remark}

-\begin{remark} In classical mathematics, a dcpo is usually defined as a poset $P$ such that every directed \emph{subset} has a least upper bound.
-We have formulated our version using \emph{families}, because we found this to be more convenient in our type-theoretic framework.
-In particular, for the Scott model, we will only need to consider $\natt$-indexed directed families.
+\begin{remark} In classical mathematics, a dcpo is usually defined as a poset such that every directed \emph{subset} has a least upper bound.
+We have formulated our version using \emph{families}, because in our type-theoretic framework functions are primitive, unlike in set theory where sets are primitive and functions are encoded as particular sets.
+Another reason for preferring families is that we work in the absence of propositional resizing, so that we must pay attention to size and therefore only ask for least upper bounds of \emph{small} directed subsets.
+This point is explained and worked out in detail in \cite[Section~5]{deJongEscardo2021b} to which we refer the interested reader.
+Here we limit ourselves to saying that working with families is more direct, and that for the Scott model we will only need to consider simple \(\natt\)-indexed directed families anyway. \end{remark}

-Moreover, we remark that without propositional resizing, the powerset of a type $X$ does not behave as one might expect.
-As in explained in \cite[Section 3.5]{HoTTbook}, it is natural for to define the powerset $\mathcal P(X)$ of a type $X$ as the type $X \to \Omega$.
-But remember that $\Omega$ is defined as the type of propositions in $\mathcal U_0$, so this definition of powerset is tied to a specific type universe.
-This may be problematic: for example, if we have a proposition-valued predicate $P$ on $X$ that happens to take values in $\mathcal U_1$, then this would fail to define an element of $\mathcal P(X)$.
-Hence, without propositional resizing, we do not have a single powerset of a type, but rather a powerset for each type universe.